Desegya/Desegya/README.md

 # Hi there! 👋 I'm Desmond Egya

-I'm a Nigerian Full Stack Developer currently in my third year studying Computer Engineering.
+I'm a Nigerian Full Stack Developer.
 I have a passion for creating impactful web applications and specialize in building scalable and user-friendly experiences with **React**, **Django**, and **Python**.
 When I'm not coding, I'm always learning new tools and technologies to stay ahead of the curve in the ever-evolving world of software development.
 I love to learn and discover.

 I’m driven by the idea of solving real-world problems with technology and building solutions that people can enjoy.